- BY Tim Kanak

 Should you Replace or Repair your Roof?
 These 6 Key Factors will Help you Decide

+Should you replace or repair your roof after roof damage?
 When faced with roof damage, homeowners often panic due to the urgency of the situation.
 Any delay may result in further damage, removing the chance of a repair altogether.
+However, with careful assessment by a roofing professional, it’s possible to determine whether a repair will suffice or if a complete replacement is a more viable solution.

 Nonetheless, it is important to be able to differentiate between when a repair is needed and when a total replacement is necessary.
 What constitutes a roof repair and what does a replacement entail?

-Roof repair is required when a tiny portion of the roof has suffered damage due to exposure to UV rays, hurricane impact or old age.
-These areas can easily be fixed by replacing broken or lost shingles or other types of roofing materials you have on your building.
+Roof repair is required when a tiny portion of the roof has suffered damage due to exposure to UV rays, hurricane impact, or old age.
+These areas can easily be fixed by replacing lost or damaged shingles or other types of roofing materials you have on your building.
+This targeted repair approach helps restore the functionality and integrity of the roof without requiring a complete replacement.

-Roof repair is more common than you think as every homeowner has to face it one time or the other.
-Proper maintenance may reduce the damage but eventually, you will need it.
+Roof repair is more common than you might think as every homeowner has to face it one time or the other.
+Proper maintenance may reduce the damage but eventually, you may still need to repair your roof.
 Neglecting the damage, however, is what leads to the need for a replacement.

 When you notice a leak or light penetration in your roof, carrying out an inspection is the first smart thing to do.
 This assessment can be done by using a ladder or binoculars to spot the affected area and the extent of the damage.
 However, because you cannot do a thorough inspection, a roofing expert should be contacted for the job.

 A roof replacement is recommended when the entire roof has degraded and needs to be removed to install a new one.
-Unlike the repair where only the bad portion of the roof is replaced, here the whole roof is stripped.
+Unlike repair, which involves replacing only the damaged area of the roof, this process involves replacing the entire roof.

-As expected, replacement is much more expensive and time-consuming compared to repair.
+As expected, replacing your roof is much more expensive and time-consuming compared to repairing it.
 The contractor inspects the deck for damages, prepares the deck for a new roof and installs a new one.

 Now that you know the difference between a roof repair and a replacement, you should also know the basic factors to consider before deciding on which is best for you.